metrotransit/shiny-basics/shiny-basics.md

 So the input has been constructed, what about the output?
-In this case we just have to create a space on the page in which we want the plot to be displayed - same row, a wider column - and then refer back to the `outputId` we gave it in our server
+In this case we just have to create a space on the page in which we want the rendered plot to be displayed - same row, a wider column - and then refer back to the `outputId` we gave it in our server
 definition: